Ivan Bogachev

 However, some emotions are exclusive to different patterns.
 Prey will never feel the pleasant anticipation of supremacy when you're preparing to taste the fresh blood of your opponent.
 It's a purely predatory thing to feel.

-In the field of psychology, the control of emotions is a popular thing to discuss.
+In the field of psychology, control of emotions is a popular thing to discuss.
 However, I always felt like there was something off about it.
 The only way to really change emotions is by changing behavior.
 If your behavior is the same, you'll get back to the same combinations of emotions over and over, no matter how hard you're trying to control them.